-7. Re-examination of modules followed in other faculties
+6. Re-examination of modules followed in other faculties

-7.1 Programmes which contain modules in other faculties
+6.1 Programmes which contain modules in other faculties

-If you are registered for a degree or diploma programme in the Faculty of Medicine and Health Sciences, but you are also taking modules in another faculty offered on the Stellenbosch Campus, the general assessment policy as set out in Part 1 (General Rules) of the University Yearbook, under the chapter "Assessments and promotions" (as applicable on the Stellenbosch Campus) will apply.
+If you are registered for a degree or diploma programme in the Faculty of Medicine and Health Sciences, but you are also taking modules in another faculty offered on the Stellenbosch campus, the general assessment policy as set out in Part 1 (General Rules) of the University Yearbook, under the chapter "Assessments and promotions" (as applicable on the Stellenbosch campus) will apply.

-7.2 Programmes in other faculties which contain modules offered by this Faculty
+6.2 Programmes in other faculties which contain modules offered by this Faculty

-If you are registered for a degree or diploma programme in another faculty which contains modules offered by an academic environment of the Faculty of Medicine and Health Sciences, the general assessment policy as set out in Part 1 (General Rules) of the University Yearbook, under the chapter "Assessments and promotions" (as applicable on the Stellenbosch Campus) will apply, unless additional provisions are stipulated in the home faculty's yearbook or in the relevant module framework.
+If you are registered for a degree or diploma programme in another faculty which contains modules offered by an academic environment of the Faculty of Medicine and Health Sciences, the general assessment policy as set out in Part 1 (General Rules) of the University Yearbook, under the chapter "Assessments and promotions" (as applicable on the Stellenbosch campus) will apply, unless additional provisions are stipulated in the home faculty's yearbook or in the relevant module framework.

-8. Readmission after unsuccessful study
+7. Readmission after unsuccessful study

-The provisions governing readmission after unsuccessful study are as set out in Part 1 (General Rules) of the University Yearbook, as well as in the provisions relating to "Renewal of registration as a student" and "Assessment and promotion provisions" for each undergraduate programme in Part 12 (Faculty of Medicine and Health Sciences).
-Address your application for readmission to the Deputy Registrar (Tygerberg Campus) for consideration by the Readmission Appeals Committee of Senate.
-Contact fmhs_readmit@sun.ac.za for application forms or further enquiries.
+The provisions governing readmission after unsuccessful study are as set out in Part 1 (General Rules) of the University Yearbook, as well as in the provisions relating to "Continued enrolment during and after the maximum period of enrolment" under the "General" chapter and "Renewal of registration as a student" and "Assessment and promotion provisions" for each undergraduate programme in Part 12 (Faculty of Medicine and Health Sciences).
+Address your application for readmission to the Centre for Academic Administration (Tygerberg campus) for consideration by the Readmission Appeals Committee of Senate.
+Contact fmhs\readmit@sun.ac.za or visit the University's dedicated Readmissions webpage here for application forms or further enquiries.

-9. Special arrangements with regard to graduation ceremonies for MBChB VI students who repeat domains of the Late Clinical Rotations module
+8. Special arrangements with regard to graduation ceremonies for MBChB VI students who repeat domains of the Late Clinical Rotations module